lastnamehurt/ai_developer/README.md

 # Universal AI Development Environment Manager

 A universal, profile-based configuration manager for AI development tools that makes onboarding to new machines, projects, and contexts fast and consistent.
+Use `ai quickstart` to auto-detect your project stack and pick a profile, or set one explicitly.

 ## Why aidev?